diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Encryption (In Transit and At Rest)**
 Security measures to protect data during transmission and while stored.

+**Error Tracking**
+Systematic monitoring and recording of exceptions and errors in production, with goal of achieving zero exceptions.
+Critical for identifying and fixing issues.

+**Event-Driven Architecture**
+An architectural style where components communicate asynchronously through events, enabling loose coupling and supporting real-time data distribution across systems.

 **Entitlements**
 Specific rights or privileges granted to a user or system after authentication and authorization, defining what actions can be performed on resources.